SKT-STK/SKT-STK/README.md

 - 💞️ I’m looking to collaborate on nothing cuz im a lazy f*ck
 - 📫 How to reach me skt-stk@skt-stk.dev
 - 😄 Pronouns: I'm / Normal
-- ⚡ Fun fact: No facts about me are fun
+- ⚡ Fun fact: I'm the fastest!
+I'm racist!

 <!---
 SKT-STK/SKT-STK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.